 Job application data

-Disclosure and transfers of your data
+Disclosure and store of Personal data

-We also use 3rd party hosting facilities operated by Microsoft, Google, Amazon, and ICONZ-Webvision to host our some of our websites and applications.
+We also use 3rd party hosting facilities operated by Microsoft, Google, Amazon, and ICONZ-Webvision to host some of our websites and applications.
 This means some or all of your data may be transferred to and stored with one of these hosting providers.
 We also use these hosting providers to provide lab environments as part of a training course.
 Here are links to the privacy policies of our hosting providers: Microsoft, Google, AWS, ICONZ-Webvision.

 We reserve the right to share your personal data based on a good faith believe that doing so is necessary to investigate or prevent illegal activities or at the request of law enforcement.
 We may also use your data as needed to comply with a legal obligation or in defense of legal claims.